STEM student in workshop shown measuring

 Once assessed, risks are required to be treated through appropriate controls, monitored and reviewed in accordance with the requirements of our Risk Framework.
 Current material risks are required to be evaluated once a year at a minimum by the risk owner or accountable individual.

 We classify all risks to which BHP is exposed using our Group Risk Architecture.
-This is a tool to identify, analyse, monitor and report risk, which provides a platform to understand and manage risks.
+This is a tool designed to provide a platform to understand risk exposure and manage identified risks.
 Similar risks are considered together in groups and categories, which supports us to manage risks associated with sustainability-related matters.
-For example, we consider similar risks in categories such as ‘health, safety and environment’ and ‘people and culture’, while risk groups that sit under those categories include ‘occupational safety’, ‘tailings storage facilities’, ‘human rights’, ‘climate change’, ‘water interactions’, ‘biodiversity loss and land use impacts’ and ‘diversity, inclusion and equal opportunity’.
-The Group Risk Architecture gives the Board and management visibility over the aggregate exposure to risks on a Group-wide basis and supports performance monitoring and reporting, including in areas related to sustainability.
+For example, we consider similar risks in categories (such as ‘people and culture’), while risk groups that sit under those categories include ‘human rights’ and ‘diversity, inclusion and equal opportunity’.
+The Group Risk Architecture is designed to support Board and management visibility over the aggregate exposure to risks on a Group-wide basis and support performance monitoring and reporting against BHP’s risk appetite, including in areas related to sustainability.